 Fortunately, Wood brings up a critical point as a counter to these hurtful stigmas.

-“The truth is,” she states, “diabetes is a very complex disease and we don’t have a cure.
-One lifestyle can contribute to getting diabetes, but it’s not the only thing.”
+“The truth is,” she states, “diabetes is a very complex disease; we don’t have a cure for it and we don’t know what causes it.
+One lifestyle can contribute to getting diabetes, but it’s not the only factor.
+Genetics plays a large role in getting Type 2 diabetes.”

 Blame does not do any good.
 There are many factors that go into the diagnosis and management of diabetes, and a person with diabetes is not always in control of those factors.